How to Become a Freelance English Teacher in Bangkok

 The Grand Palace in Bangkok, Thailand

-It is very easy to get a job teaching English in Bangkok and this is the path that most people take.
+It is relatively easy to get a job teaching English in Bangkok and this is the path that most people take.
 However, full time teaching has a number of drawbacks.
 For one, the pay is low.
 The typical English teacher is paid between 350-500 Baht (US$12.50-16.50) per hour.
 Hours are typically long, and split schedules are common.
 What starts as a grand adventure may soon become a grueling drag.

 However, there is another way—freelancing.
 Freelance teachers teach private lessons on their own, typically in their own home or in the home of a student.
 These opportunities pay more than jobs, are more relaxed, and are usually more fun to teach.

 While traditional full-time work is easier to get, a freelance business can be more rewarding.
 Unfortunately, there are no recruiters or one-step solutions to becoming a private teacher.
 You have to do the work yourself.
 This can seem intimidating.
 However, by observing the following steps, it is possible, within five months or less, to establish a solid income exclusively from private lessons.

 Living cheap is the first step towards establishing life as a freelancer.
 By starting with a modest lifestyle, you take the pressure off.
 It takes time to build a business.
 The less you spend, the less stress you experience as you slowly acquire students.
 It may take four to five months to establish a decent income from freelancing, so plan accordingly.
 One solution is to arrive in Thailand with five months living expenses.
 Living frugally, it is possible to exist comfortably on about 400 US dollars a month.